Spiffy Speak

 Opt for Safe Window Treatments

 While window treatments are meant to create a more comfortable and safe environment in the house for all, it is only a thoughtfully selected window treatment, hardware and mounting method that can guarantee safety for children.
-So, here are some tips to keep in mind when choosing and installing treatments for babyproof windows –
+So, here are some tips to keep in mind when choosing and installing window treatments –

 - LENGTH: No matter what window treatment you choose, it is safer for a toddler if it stops at the sill.
 Sill-length dressings cancel all risks of tripping or entanglement during playtime.
 We highly recommend sill-length, perfect-fit treatments like roman shades or roller shades as they stack on the top and stay out of reach of young children.
 This is the safest way of dressing a window, especially if the window is closer to the floor.
 Making it easier for you to maintain them clean is the bonus.
 However, if you want to hang long curtains, make sure you keep them up to the floor and avoid puddling to minimize risk.
 Also, install curtain tie-backs so that you can stack your curtains to the sides and leave them intact in that position when your tiny tot is around, thereby posing lower risk than billowy drapery.Â